retroconnect/retroconnect/README.md

 ## **Usage**

 #### Requirements
-- Teensy 3.2 (or other compatible microcontroller)
+- Teensy 3.2 or ESP32 (or other compatible microcontroller)
 - Raspberry Pi Zero W (or similar)
-- Console-specific adapters that connect to Teensy pin headers
+- Console-specific adapters that connect to Teensy/ESP32 pin headers
-- Wires to connect the Teensy to the Raspberry Pi
+- Wires to connect the Teensy/ESP32 to the Raspberry Pi

-#### Teensy Setup
+#### Microcontroller Setup
 Locate the desired `.ino` file within the `arduino` directory and open it using the Arduino IDE and upload it to your microcontroller.
 See readme in the arduino directory for IDE configuration specific to each console.

 #### Raspberry Pi Setup